-FUNDAMENTALS OF FARM BUSINESS MANAGEMENT (5 credits) Overview of the Farm Business Management program.
-Students will be introduced to goal setting, self- and business assessment and business projections to provide the fundamentals for personal and business management progress.
+FUNDAMENTALS OF FARM BUSINESS MANAGEMENT (4 credits) Overview of the Farm Business Management program.
+Students will be introduced to goal setting, self- and business assessment, record keeping and business projections to provide the fundamentals for personal and business management progress.
 Current issues affecting business management are an integral part of this course.
-Students will apply various financial instruments used in acquiring capital for use in business and will investigate ways in which both earnings and financial progress can be measured.